Toooomey/primal-gym/README.md

 ## User stories testing

 ### As a new visitor:
-- wish to find information about personal trainer and check her/his qualifications.
+- I want to find information about the facilties offered.
-    > User can see essential description on the home page.
-More information can be find in about page.
+    > New visitors can see on the main page the selection of facilities offered such as weightlifting, fitness, crossfit and yoga.

 - I would like to contact with a diet coach to change my eating habits and start healthy lifestyle.
     > User can find a contact form in contact page.
 Alternatively can use an email.
 Email address if located in a footer the bottom of each page.